By Dady Chery

 First, the current Haitian government, if one can call it that, came to power after elections that excluded the most popular political party Lavalas and 14 others.
 It is highly unrepresentative, to say the least.

 With the House of Representatives in the bag, the next obstacle was the Senate.
-In an April 8, 2010 meeting, the Senators voted “no” to the State of Emergency Law and the CIRH.
-In advance of another vote on Tuesday April 13, Preval held a press conference at which he pleaded with the Senators not to “miss this chance.”
+In an April 8, 2010 meeting, the senators voted “no” to the State of Emergency Law and the IHRC.
+In advance of another vote on Tuesday, April 13, Préval held a press conference at which he pleaded with the Senators not to “miss this chance.”
 Several demanded to know why he felt he needed the parliament to ratify a commission with a majority of foreigners.
 They pointed out that he could take full responsibility for his miserable commission and establish it by presidential decree.

 I find myself being proud that even this highly unrepresentative government put up such a fight to protect the country’s sovereignty.
 Haiti will not be an easy conquest.

-In the CIRH, which is Bill Clinton’s wet dream of a government and is to be led by him, a majority of foreigners hope to administer Haiti, including:
+In the IHRC, which is Bill Clinton’s wet dream of a government and is to be led by him, a majority of foreigners hope to administer Haiti, including:

-- Nine representatives who are major donors, chosen by a CIRH administrative council.
+- Nine representatives who are major donors, chosen by an IHRC administrative council.
 This is a strictly pay-to-play affair.
-To get a sit, a country or institution must donate at least $100 million over a two-year period or erase debts worth at least $200 million.
-The current list includes the U.S., the European Union, France, Canada, Brazil, Venezuela, the Inter-American Development Bank, the United Nations, and the World Bank.
+To get a seat, a country or institution must donate at least $100 million over a two-year period or erase debts worth at least $200 million.
+The current list includes the U.S., the European Union, France, Canada, Brazil, Venezuela, the Inter-American Development Bank (IDB), the United Nations, and the World Bank.

 - One representative of CARICOM (15 Caribbean countries included).